armaaar/M3SaaS/README.md

   - To remove temporary seeds, send the request to `/migrate/deseed`

 Note: renaming columns or tables might result DROPPING the column or table entirely. so be careful!

+## Config file fallback

+The app gets its config file path ferom environment varialbe `CONFIG_FILE` defined in `docker-compose`.
+If you are using the app outside docker or wants to add a fallback for the config file, Add your configuration to `config.json` inside the 'app' directory.

 ## Future Features